Curved Page Divider

 Foster parents' support is vital for a successful return to the biological family of a foster child.

 So often, we focus on the beginning of the fostering journey.
-That is undoubtedly important, as many people want to know what they've signed up for as foster parents.
+That is undoubtedly important, as many people want to know what they are signing up for as foster parents.

 Equally important is helping youth and families through their path to permanency and eventually helping youth transition back to their biological families.
 When people find out that I work in the foster care realm, the phrase "I just don't think I could let them go," referring to the children, comes up in almost every conversation.